Zagreb is the capital and the largest city in Croatia.

 Zagreb is overall a safe city where violent crime is rare, and the most common crimes are non-serious ones, like theft and pick-pocketing.
 To make your journey as smooth and relaxed as possible, take care in busy tourist areas, where pickpockets are known to operate and avoid carrying large amounts of cash.

 TRANSPORT & TAXIS RISK : LOW

-You can rent a car and drive in Croatia with your driving license, but if you come with your own car, you may need to provide proof of ownership.
+You can rent a car and drive in Croatia with your driving license, but if you come with your car, you may need to provide proof of ownership.
 Be aware of the fact that driving in Croatia can be hazardous, and traffic accidents are common.
-If you ride a motorbike, helmet is obligatory.
+If you ride a motorbike, a helmet is obligatory.
 Only use registered taxis and consider sitting in the back seat rather than the front.
 Zagreb has a well-developed and efficient public transport system, but be aware that public transport is a place where pickpockets operate.

 PICKPOCKETS RISK : MEDIUM

 When it comes to pickpockets’ risk, travelers should exercise normal safety precautions in Croatia.
 Use common sense and look out for suspicious behavior, as you would in any other country.

 Earthquakes are possible, but very rare.
 Of all-natural disasters, forest fires are common during the extremely hot summer months.
 Floods can sometimes occur and in case any of the hazards happen, simply follow the advice of local authorities.

 MUGGING RISK : LOW

 The level of mugging and kidnapping risk in Zagreb is low.
 There are some dangerous neighborhoods during night time, so pay attention not to get to these risky areas.
 Never accept food or drinks from strangers and report any kind of dangerous activity against you.